mohd-akram/item.tf/README.md

 TF2 API
 -------
-tf2api.py has no dependencies and was designed to be used either for this project or separately.
+tf2api.py (depends on aiohttp) was designed to be used either for this project or separately.
 It contains many helpful functions to get information about items in TF2.

 Example:
 ```python